Descanonge/tomate/doc/source/tutorial.rst

     print(dt.data)

-After loading data, the coordinates of the corresponding scope ('loaded' here) will be adjusted, so that the coordinates are in sync with the data.
+After loading data, the coordinates of the corresponding scope ('loaded') will be adjusted, so that the coordinates are in sync with the data.

 Once loaded, the data can be sliced further using::